wangyjhh/aliyun_dns_resolution/README.md

 # @wangyjhh/dnsr

-A security group rule management tool for Alibaba Cloud ESC implemented based on the official SDK.
+A domain records management tool for Alibaba Cloud DNS implemented based on the official SDK.

 ## Install
 ```bash